awesome-spark/spark-gotchas/04_dataframe_by_example.md

 This piece of code looks quite innocent.
 There is no obvious action here so one could expect it will be lazily evaluated.
 Reality is quite different though.

-To be able to infer schema for `df` Spark will have to evaluate `foos` with all its dependencies and by default it requires full data scan.
-While in this particular case it is not a huge problem, when working on a large dataset with complex dependencies this can become expensive.
+To be able to infer schema for `df`, Spark will have to evaluate `foos` with all it's dependencies.
+By default, that will require full data scan.
+In this particular case it is not a huge problem.
+Nevertheless, when working on a large dataset with complex dependencies this can become expensive.

-Non-lazy evaluation takes place when schema cannot by directly established by source type alone (like for example `text` data source) and can take one of two forms:
+Non-lazy evaluation takes place when a schema cannot by directly established by it's source type alone (like for example the `text` data source).

+Non-lazy evaluation can take one of following forms:

 - metadata access - This is specific to structured sources like relational databases, [Cassandra](http://stackoverflow.com/q/33897586/1560062) or Parquet where schema can be determined without accessing data directly.
 - data access - This happens with unstructured source which cannot provide schema information.
 Some examples include JSON, XML or MongoDB.